SAP/sap-customer-data-cloud-accelerator/README.md

 npm run init -- -f Schema
 ```

-In this example the user is only going to run the feature Schema when running the operation Init, the feature name can be replaced by any other feature (Email Templates, WebScreenSet, PermissionGroup, WebSdk...).
+In this example the user is only going to run the feature Schema when running the operation init, the feature name can be replaced by any other feature (Email Templates, WebScreenSet, PermissionGroup, WebSdk...).
 To show all the possible commands, the user can write simply

+## Preview

+The preview mode is a feature that allows the user to see and test the changes in the local environment, without the need to deploy the data to the customer data cloud console.

 ### How to use filters on preview

-The filter argument allows the user to filter the screens he wants to see using the apiKeys that are configured on the configuration file cdc-accelerator.json, for example:
+The filter is applied on the "src/index.html" file, that will filter the screens that the user will choose to see by using the apiKeys that are configured on the configuration file cdc-accelerator.json, for example:

 ```sh
  [{